-As Harvard Health Publications points out, "it's easy to eat your way to an alarmingly high cholesterol level."
-But it's also easy to make adjustments to your diet for a healthier heart to prevent issues from arising down the line.
-We know the word "diet" can be a turnoff for those of us who don't like to put restrictions on our eating habits, but the goods news is that there are plenty of delicious options if you know where to find them.
+It's easy to eat your way to an alarmingly high cholesterol level.
+However, it's also easy to make adjustments to your diet for a healthier heart to prevent issues from arising down the line.
+We know the word "diet" can be a turnoff for those of us who don't like to put restrictions on our eating habits, but the good news is that there are plenty of delicious options if you know where to find them.
 But first, let's go through the list of foods that cause high cholesterol to get the tough part out of the way.

-According to Josh Axe, MD, eggs, full-fat dairy products like milk or cheese, beef, chicken, and processed grains all have high cholesterol.
+Foods such as full-fat dairy products, beef, chicken with the skin left on, and egg yolks are all high in cholesterol.
+Eating processed grains, which have a higher glycemic index than unrefined carbs, is also associated with higher cholesterol levels.
 Eating for a healthier cardiovascular system is by no means a zero-tolerance policy, though.
 In other words, you can eat the aforementioned high-cholesterol foods in moderation if they come from organic farms and aren't prepared with loads of saturated fats or tossed in a fryer.

 So while we wouldn't recommend you go down a gallon of egg yolks for an afternoon snack, it's okay to eat an egg for breakfast—just don't overdo it with over high-cholesterol foods throughout the day.
 Now that you know what to avoid, let's head to the kitchen, and start whipping up some healthy options.
 Scroll through the list of six low-cholesterol recipes for a satisfied post-meal glow.